Enriching lives

 Grant Decisions

-The Foundation’s Grant Committee will review and evaluate grant proposals according to established guidelines, and will submit recommendations to the Board of Trustees.
+The Foundation’s Grant Committee will review and evaluate grant application according to established guidelines, and will submit recommendations to the Board of Trustees.
 All grant applicants will be notified of the decisions of the Board by the end of July.
 Successful applicants will be required to complete a contractual agreement before funds are disbursed in September.

 Evaluation Procedures